CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 Once the first batch is completed a DNS cutover can be scheduled.
 After a successful and validated cutover the Delta Sync can be started to sync all recent data.

 It's recommended to use the longest stretch of off-peak hours available.
-This will greatly speed up the Delta Sync as less new mail is inbound and SharePoint throttling is reduced.
+This will greatly speed up the Delta Sync as less new mail is inbound and throttling is reduced.

 ### Delta Sync
 [Back to Top](#top)